parcel, known as the Sunland Hospital in Tallahassee, was sold

 When a property is no longer needed by the state, it is first

-offered to state universities, community colleges, and state agencies for leasing, and then to the local government where the property is located
+offered to state universities, Florida college system institutions and state agencies for leasing, and then to the local government where the property is located

 for sale.
 If